zie1ony/CasperLabs/execution-engine/contracts/examples/vesting-smart-contract/README.md

 #### Parameters

-If the contract was paused without unpausing `admin_release_duration` ago, then Admin can call this method to withdraw all of CLX tokens from the account to Admin's main purse.
+If the contract was paused without unpausing an `admin_release_duration` ago, then the Admin can call this method to withdraw all CLX tokens from the account to the Admin's main purse.

 | Name | Type | Description |
 | ---  | --- | --- |